Ayu1306/Ayu1306/Readme.md

 # Hi there, I'm Ayush Pandey! 👨‍💻
-I am passionate about development and deeply engaged in competitive programming and DSA.
+I am passionate about AI\ML and deeply engaged in competitive programming and DSA.
 # 🚀 About Me.

 # 🛠 Skills & Tools.